Miami Cancer Institute Oncology Rehabilitation Symposium, 4th Annual: Improving Quality of Life for Cancer Survivors Through Lifestyle Medicine

 Baptist Health South Florida designates this live activity for a maximum of 6.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This activity has been approved for a total of 6.5 credit hours for Nurse Practitioners, Nurses, Occupational Therapists, Pharmacists and Techs, Dietitians, Respiratory Therapists (direct delivery) and Athletic Trainers.
+This activity has also been approved for 6.5 credits for Nurse Practitioners, Nurses, Pharmacists and Techs, Occupational Therapists, Athletic Trainers and Dietitians.
 Baptist Health South Florida CE Broker Provider #50-182.

-This activity has been approved for 8 continuing education credits by the Florida Board of Physical Therapy Practice, FPTA Approval Number: CE23-1078424, CE Broker Tracking #: 20-1078424.
-Baptist Health South Florida CE Broker Provider #50-182.
+This activity is approved for 8 credits by the Florida Board of Physical Therapy Practice, FPTA Approval Number: CE24-1208674, CE Broker Tracking #: 20-1078424, Baptist Health South Florida CE Broker Provider #50-182.
 Accreditation of this course does not necessarily imply that the FPTA supports the views of the presenter or the sponsors.

 ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.